lseppala/knowledge/programming-language/go/basic-types.md

 `make` creates a slice of a type, length, and capacity (capacity may be omitted, then capacity == length)

-The built-in function `copy` copies elements from one lice to another.
+The built-in function `copy` copies elements from one slice to another.

+The shortest way to make a slice from an array is `myArray[:]`.
+Useful when you have an array but a function takes a slice.